-We provide legal services to multiemployer plans, and Mr. Chimento also serves as fiduciary for them in certain situations.
-We help employers when their declining businesses are jeopardized by withdrawal liabilities.
-We have had success in negotiating settlements with trustees, and minimizing potential acrimony, because we understand the problem from their perspective as well as that of the employer.
+The Firm provides legal services to multiemployer plans, and Attorney Chimento also serves as fiduciary for them in certain situations.
+The Firm helps employers when their declining businesses are jeopardized by withdrawal liabilities.
+The Firm has had success in negotiating settlements with trustees, and minimizing potential acrimony, because it understands the problem from their perspective as well as that of the employer.

 The Multiemployer Pension Reform Act of 2014 (“MPRA”) contains a number of changes, designated as reforms, to the system, including its withdrawal liability calculation methodology.
-(See our separate guidance on MPRA.)
-We expect additional changes to the system in future years and will be following that closely for clients.
+Additional changes to the system are expected in future years, and the Firm’s attorneys will be following that closely for clients.

 - Service as special investment counsel to one of the largest multiemployer plans in New England for its purchase of partnership interests in diversified real estate portfolios, here and abroad.